 - Be the first to offer an interesting opinion on a topic.

-And even if you’re not monitoring the blogosphere at every second of the day, at least be ready to jump at the first sign of something new.
-This doesn’t always work — I also started a blog about the failed OUYA system – but it doesn’t cost much money to start something and, when it pays off, it pays off in a big way.
+Even if you’re not monitoring the blogosphere at every second of the day, be ready to jump at the first sign of something new.
+This doesn’t always work — I also started a blog about the OUYA – but it doesn’t cost much money to start something, and when it pays off, it pays off big.

 - Read sites like Hacker News and Tech Crunch.
 These will have you covered for the most interesting opportunities.
-The front page of Reddit is also useful (but maybe hide the less useful sub-reddits).
+Reddit is also useful.

 - Figure out a game plan.
 What will you do if an interesting opportunity comes along?
 Imagine it happens and prepare for that moment.
 (I was always at the ready to register domain names, start a blog, etc.)

 - Get started now.
 Being first is an advantage but it’s not a prerequisite.
-Your best bet remains to start as soon as possible, even if it’s just to prepare for being first in some other way later down the line.
+Your best bet remains to start as soon as possible and develop your skills, even if you’re not first.

 10. Rank well in Google.